open/close all folders

 - The Atoner: Twice - firstly, for his father's actions aboard Citadel Station.
 Secondly, for allowing the Many to take control of the Von Braun and the Rickenbacker.

-- Dying As Himself: Cuts the parasitic worms connecting him to the Many out of his body.
+- Dying as Yourself: Cuts the parasitic worms connecting him to the Many out of his body.
 Does not survive the experience for very long.

-- Heroic Willpower: Although he was The Many's willing puppet for most of the outbreak, he eventually managed to overcome The Many's control despite being one of the first people infected by the Many and thus under its control for the longest period of time.
+- Heroic Willpower: Although he was the Many's willing puppet for most of the outbreak, he eventually managed to overcome the Many's control despite being one of the first people infected by the Many.
 Korenchkin, in contrast, ends up fully mutating into a Psi Reaver at around the same point that Diego breaks free.

 - Climax Boss: He's the first Psi Reaver encountered in the game, and fought as a "boss fight" as the player is in the process of escaping the Von Braun.